No soldier photo found.

 Unit # RCAF

-Born in Wallaceburg, the son of Mr. and Mrs. Otis Magee of 732 Forham St. Wallaceburg, ON.
+Emmett was born in Wallaceburg and was the son of Mr. and Mrs. Otis Magee of 732 Forham St. Wallaceburg, ON.
 Andrew attended Central Public School and graduated from Wallaceburg High School.
 While in High School he was “outstanding on the rugby and hockey teams”.

 Andrew enlisted in the RCAF in May 1941, receiving his “Wings” at Camp Borden in January 1943 and proceeded overseas as a Sergeant-Pilot, NCO., R98308.
 He saw a lot of action over France and the continent and was Mentioned in dispatches.
 He was serving with the 247th Squadron stationed in Holland.
 The WN 1/02/45(P) reported that Andrew had been promoted from Sgt.
 (P) R17298 to Flt.
 Lieut.